AlchemicRaker/fire/README.md

 Now you should have a `fire.nes` rom you can open in an emulator of your choice.

-> If you have set up VSCode, Mesen-X (add it to your PATH!), and installed the Alchemy65 extension, you may use `ctrl+shift+b` to build the project, and `F5` to run it.
+> If you have set up make, Mesen-X (add them to your PATH!), VSCode, and installed the Alchemy65 extension, you may use `ctrl+shift+b` to build the project, and `F5` to run it with debugging.

-## Cross-Mapper Design

-For mappers that support PRG banking one or more banks, the first available bank, the "**PRG BANK**", will be used for code banking.
-If available, the second and third banks will be called the "**DATA BANK**" and "**SAMPLE BANK**" respectively.
-In actuality, all of these banks are functionally equivalent.
-However, this template provides extra features for each of these banks, if they are available.

-The **PRG BANK** is stored in segments and memory areas named "PRG_BANK_0", "PRG_BANK_1", and so on.
-For this bank you may utilize the "farcall" (C), and "fjsr" and "fjmp" (ASM) features to easily make calls into or between any code in the **PRG BANK**.
-The symbol `BANK_SUPPORT` will be defined when **PRG BANK** features are available.

-Despite their names, the **DATA BANK** and **SAMPLE BANK** can be used for whatever purposes you like. "select_data_bank", "push_data_bank", and "pop_data_bank" are available for navigating the data bank, and "select_sample_bank" is available for the latter bank as well.
-The symbols `DATA_SUPPORT` and `SAMPLE_SUPPORT` will be defined when these banks are available.

-In all cases, **PRG_FIXED** is used for static code.
-If **PRG BANK** isn't available, all of those "BANK" segments will be lumped into **PRG_FIXED** memory and won't actually be banked.
+## Unified Mapper Development Experience

-### Mapper Configuration Overview
+### PRG Configuration Overview

 | Mapper | PRG BANK | DATA BANK | SAMPLE BANK | PRG FIXED | IRQ | Notes |
 | ------ | -------- | --------- | ----------- | --------- | --- | ----- |